zlmohanadlz/HTML-CSS-Project-3/README.md

 **Live Demo:** https://zlmohanadlz.github.io/HTML-CSS-Project-3

 A responsive, multi‑section website built with semantic **HTML5**, modern **CSS3**, and a small amount of **vanilla JavaScript** for interactivity.
-This project is ideal as a learning resource, a starter template, or the base of a personal portfolio.
+This project is ideal as a learning resource, a starter template.

 ---